 It’s my friend Brandi’s birthday today!
-Being the great friend that she is, she decided to celebrate this birthday by gathering her friends for a girls retreat in Park City!
-So this last weekend, we went to one of Utah’s greatest places for some much needed girl time with these cookies in tow.
+Being the great friend that she is, she decided to celebrate this birthday by gathering her friends for a girls retreat in Park City.
+This last weekend was spent in Utah’s hot spot for some much needed girl time with these cookies in tow.

-Aside from the fact that there was no way I was going to be able to lug a homemade birthday cake from work Friday night to Park City in one piece, there is a good reason for these cookies.
-A couple years ago, Brandi and I drove down to L.A. for a girls trip.
+Aside from the fact that there was no way I was going to be able to lug an actual birthday cake from work Friday night to Park City in one piece, there is a good reason for these cookies.
+A couple years ago, Brandi and I drove down to L.A.
 I made these naturally sweetened chocolate chip cookies for the road.
 She loved them!
-She asked me for the recipe (probably more than once) and I told her I would put it on the blog soon.
+She asked me for the recipe (probably more than once) and I told her I would put the recipe on the blog.
 When Holly shared our family’s recipe for divine chocolate chip cookies, I didn’t want to overload the site with chocolate chip items, so sadly, Brandi’s cookies were neglected.
 Despite how delicious that family recipe is, it’s time I shared Brandi’s chocolate chip cookies.

 Happy Birthday, Brandi!!!

 Brandi’s Naturally Sweetened Chocolate Chip Cookies (dairy-free option)

 3 sticks Butter, melted and cooled (or 1/2 part Earth Balance Butter, 1/2 part non-hydrogenated shortening)*

 2 cups Coconut Sugar

 1 1/2 teaspoon Baking Soda